Manelzc/Manelzc/README.md

   </a>

 <h2> About me </h2>
-I am in my sixth year of Electrical Civil Engineering.
+I am a graduate from Electrical Engineering.
 Great interest in the area of ​​computational intelligence, especially in computer vision.
 Responsible, compliant and self-demanding, with well-developed soft skills.
 I plan for the future by developing technologies that improve society and help people, especially in the area of ​​medicine.